Land and Water Trail Development in Pennsylvania

 Pennsylvania’s Water Trails

-Pennsylvania’s water trail network includes 26 separate water trails spanning more 2,100 miles of recreation opportunity.
+water trail network includes 28 designated water trails spanning more than 2,300 miles of recreation opportunity.

 To encourage the creation of the water trail system, and provide support to the diverse managers of designated water trails, the Pennsylvania Water Trail Partnership was formed during 2008.
 The partnership includes: